LovecraftianHorror/subwinder/CONTRIBUTING.md

 ### Style Guidelines

-This library uses both `black`, `flake8`, and `isort` to lint and format code and for this reason these are all listed under the `tool.poetry.dev-dependencies` in the `pyproject.toml`.
-Please ensure any code contributed follows both of these (there are some incompatible rules between them that are ignored in either the `.flake8` file or under `tool.black` and `tool.isor` in the `pyproject.toml`).
+This library uses `black`, `flake8`, `isort`, and `mypy` to lint and format code and for this reason these are all listed under the `tool.poetry.dev-dependencies` in the `pyproject.toml`.
+Please ensure any code contributed follows both of these (there are some incompatible rules between them that are ignored in either the `.flake8` file or under `tool.black` and `tool.isort` in the `pyproject.toml`).

-After making changes running `flake8 .`, `black .`, and `isort --atomic .` in the root of the repo should be enough to automatically format and make changes or nag.
+After making changes running `flake8 .`, `black .`, `isort --atomic .`, and `mypy .` in the root of the repo should be enough to automatically format and make changes or nag.
 Testing with `pytest` will also flag if any of these are not up to date, so running the test suite should be enough to notice any problems.

 ### Tests